 Recall the splitting of the water molecules in the light-dependent process that released oxygen molecules into the atmosphere.
 Since water is H20, there is still a hydrogen atom remaining.
 This hydrogen atom is used in the light-independent process when plants take carbon dioxide from the atmosphere.
 The carbon dioxide and hydrogen become bound together through a process called carbon fixation, which forms a non-specific carbohydrate.

-The process by which light energy produces NADPH is photophosphorylation.
+Photophosphorylation is the process by which light energy produces NADPH.
 Special pigments found in the plant’s cells known as chlorophyll make this process possible.
 The two main types of chlorophyll are chlorophyll A and chlorophyll B. In simple terms, the electrons of water molecules present in chlorophyll B become excited by the presence of light.
 Chlorophyll B takes one of these excited electrons splitting the H2O molecule into H+ and O-2.
 O-2 is converted into O2 and released into the atmosphere.
 The excited electron is attached to a primary electron receptor, and through a series of complex reactions forms NADPH.
 NADPH is the energy carrier used in carbon fixation.

 The Calvin Cycle

-The Calvin cycle is how plants produce glucose.
+Plants produce glucose in a process known as the Calvin cycle.
 The carbon dioxide captured in the light-independent process is processed in this cycle.
 For every six molecules of carbon dioxide captured and put into the cycle, one molecule of glucose is produced.
 The chemical that captures the carbon dioxide for use in the Calvin cycle is ribulose biphosphate.
-For a comprehensive review of the photosynthetic process, please see the Resources section.